Ralhusban/Multiclass-Logistic-Regression/README.md

 This example will also teach you how to plot the cost function, which is useful to visualize if your model is learning correctly or not.

-As the previous example, I heavily use Numpy arrays to mimimize the use of for-loops.
+As in the previous example, I heavily use Numpy arrays to mimimize the use of for-loops.

+You are free to re-use my code however, please provide a reference to it if you're publishing it anywhere else.

 Happy learning.